Download a Copy

 Office of Research Administration (ORA)

 Sponsored programs administration at Brandeis is a partnership forged between the faculty and University administrators.
 Departments, Schools, the ORA and Sponsored Programs Accounting (SPA) form a network of administrative personnel who provide a spectrum of support services to the faculty researcher or project director.

 ORA, within the Office of the Provost, assists faculty in obtaining external funding to support their creative and scholarly activities.
 As such, ORA plays a role in helping the University fulfill its research, instruction and public service missions.

 ORA assists departments and faculty members in the preparation of proposals, review and approval of proposals, negotiation of agreements, and administration of awards.
-The Assistant Provost for Research Administration is Brandeis' Authorized Administrative Official for externally sponsored activities.
-The Assistant Provost for Research Administration can delegate signature authority to senior staff inside ORA.
+The Associate Provost for Research Administration is Brandeis' Authorized Administrative Official for externally sponsored activities.
+The Associate Provost for Research Administration can delegate signature authority to senior staff inside ORA.
 ORA is the only institutional unit authorized to submit proposals to external entities for financial support in the form of a contract, grant, or agreement (including those generated by the Office of Corporations and Foundations); and to commit the University in the event an award is made in accordance with grant and contract submission and acceptance noted in this policy.

 ORA has a primary responsibility to ensure that grant and contract agreements protect the University’s integrity and each faculty member's research and scholarship.

 Pre-Award Proposal Review and Approval

 As the Authorized Administrative Official, the Director of ORA is responsible for assuring that all proposals and awards are consistent with sponsor requirements and with Brandeis' academic and fiscal policies.
 In carrying out this responsibility, the Director of ORA coordinates special academic, legal, business, and financial reviews and approval, where necessary.
 ORA oversees the Institutional Review Board, the Institutional Animal Care and Use Committee, and the Institutional Biosafety Committee.

 During the proposal preparation and review process ORA administrators will: